-- Repository: The smallest storage unit for software content in orcharhino.
+Repository: The smallest storage unit for software content in orcharhino.
 A orcharhino software repository generally needs to be synchronized with some content source outside of orcharhino to obtain content.
-To be usable in orcharhino a remote repository must be of a supported type.
-Supported types include: deb, yum, puppet, docker, and file.
+To be usable in orcharhino, a remote repository must be of a type supported by orcharhino.
+These types are deb, yum, Puppet, Docker, and file.

-- Product: Simply a named collection of one or more repositories.
+Product: A named collection of one or more repositories.
 A single product may contain repositories of different types.
 Generally, repositories can only ever be added to orcharhino as part of some product.
-(See also: Products from the Management UI chapter).

-- Red Hat Subscription For Red Hat customers orcharhino provides additional features for the management of Red Hat content.
-(See also: Subscriptions and Red Hat Repositories from the Management UI chapter).
+Red Hat Subscription: For Red Hat customers, orcharhino provides additional features for the management of Red Hat content.

-- SUSE Subscription For SUSE customers orcharhino provides additional features for the management of SUSE content.
-(See also: SUSE Subscriptions from the Management UI chapter).
+SUSE Subscription: For SUSE customers, orcharhino provides additional features for the management of SUSE content.

 Content View: A named and versioned collection of repositories.
 Whenever a new content view version is created (published), the current software content state of the repositories within it is frozen.
 Any subsequent changes to the underlying repositories will no longer affect the published content view version.
-(See also: Content Views from the Management UI chapter).

-- Composite Content View: Simply a content view created by combining existing content views.
-Unless otherwise noted we will use the term “content view” to refer to both content views and composite content views in this guide.
-(See also: Content Views from the Management UI chapter).
+Composite Content View: A content view created by combining existing content views.
+Unless noted otherwise, we will use the term “content view” to refer to both content views and composite content views in this guide.

-- Lifecycle Environment: A lifecycle environment exists to restrict host access to content based on the hosts role or affiliation.
+Lifecycle Environment: A lifecycle environment exists to restrict host access to content based on the hosts role or affiliation.
 For example, the classic scenario for lifecycle management is to distinguish between hosts for development, testing, and production.
 (In this scenario hosts would be assigned to either the development, testing, or production lifecycle environment).
 It would then be possible to run different versions of the same software in the different environments.
 This way, new versions of a software can be developed, and then tested before being used in the production environment, greatly reducing the risk of disruption by prematurely rolled out updates.
-(See also: Lifecycle Environments from the Management UI chapter).

-- Lifecycle Environment Path: Lifecycle environments are organized into directional paths.
+Lifecycle Environment Path: Lifecycle environments are organized into directional paths.
 Content view versions are then “promoted” through the path.
 Sticking with the previous example, a new content view version would be used in the development environment fist, then be promoted to testing, and only enter production once it has been sufficiently tested.
 It is possible to create multiple lifecycle environment paths, containing a variable number of lifecycle environments.
 All paths originate from the “library” environment, which is always present by default.
-(See also: Lifecycle Environments from the Management UI chapter).

 Activation Key: Part of the mechanism used for hosts to register with orcharhino’s content management.
 An activation key is associated with exactly one lifecycle environment and exactly one content view (though this may be a composite content view).
 An activation key must also be associated with one or more subscriptions (which generally correspond to products).
 When a host registers using a given key content is made available to the host.
 The content that is made available is the set theoretic intersection, between the content present in the key’s content view/lifecycle environment combination, and the content present in the key’s subscriptions.
 (See the below image for a visual representation).
-(See also: Activation Keys from the Management UI chapter).

-- Subscription Manager: The client side software responsible for registering hosts with orcharhino’s content management (using some activation key), as well as managing the hosts repository access once registered.
+Subscription Manager: The client-side software is responsible for registering hosts with orcharhino’s content management using an activation key, as well as managing the hosts repository access once registered.

-- Katello Agent: The client side software that allows orcharhino users to manage registered hosts (Content Hosts) from the orcharhino server.
+Katello Agent: The client-side software allows orcharhino users to manage registered hosts (content hosts) within orcharhino’s management UI.

-- Content Host: A host managed through orcharhino’s content management.
+Content Host: A host which is managed through orcharhino’s content management.
 Each content host is always associated with exactly one content view and exactly one lifecycle environment.
-(See also: Content Hosts from the Management UI chapter).

-The Katello agent supports package actions for Red Hat, and SUSE based systems.
-The remote execution plugin, additionally supports package actions for Debian (and is easy to extend for further operating systems and package managers.)
-As a result, use of the Katello agent for package actions may be deprecated in favor of the remote execution plugin in the not to distant future.
-(See also: Remote Execution Guide).
+The Katello agent supports package actions for Red Hat and SUSE based systems.
+The remote execution plugin additionally supports package actions for Debian and Ubuntu.
+As a result, use of the Katello agent for package actions may be deprecated in favour of the remote execution plugin in the not to distant future.

 This subsection of the guide answers the question what one can do using orcharhino’s content management.
 The following list can also be read as a feature set:

-- Gaining access to SUSE and Red Hat Enterprise content.
+Gaining access to SUSE and Red Hat Enterprise Linux content.
 (Only relevant to SUSE and Red Hat customers).

-For more information on how to do the above things, see Setup below.
+Refer to the setup subsection for more information on how to do the above things.

 Supported Content Types¶

 These content types are related to the various repository types supported by orcharhino.
-(See also: Products).
 However, a repository of a given type, might contain content of several different types.
 For example, repositories of type yum may contain content of type errata, as well as content of type RPM package.
-(Repository types include: deb, yum, puppet, docker, and file).
+Repository types include deb, yum, Puppet, Docker, and file.

 This subsection of the guide introduces a natural order in which to approach orcharhino’s content management, providing a kind of step-by-step setup guide.
 It should be of particular interest to first time users and orcharhino administrators.

-To avoid duplicate documentation we will make frequent reference to the relevant subsections from The Content Menu section of the Management UI chapter.
+To avoid duplicate documentation, we will make frequent references to the relevant subsections from the content menu section of the management UI chapter.
 Follow these references for detailed documentation on how to perform each step described.

 For RHEL customers:

-- Import a Red Hat manifest file (can be obtained from Red Hat).
-(See Subscriptions).
-Once you have imported your manifest file any associated Red Hat content will automatically appear on the Red Hat repositories page.
+Import a Red Hat manifest file (can be obtained from Red Hat).
+Once you have imported your manifest file, any associated Red Hat content will automatically appear on the Red Hat repositories page.

-- Select Red Hat content for inclusion in orcharhino.
-(See Red Hat Repositories).
+Select Red Hat content for inclusion in orcharhino.
 Once RHEL content has been selected, it will automatically appear in the form of orcharhino products.

 For SUSE customers:

-- Add your SUSE Customer Center (SCC) accounts to orcharhino.
-(See SUSE Subscriptions).
+Add your SUSE Customer Centre (SCC) accounts to orcharhino.
 Any number of SCC accounts can be added to orcharhino.
 Once a SCC account has been added (and synced) any associated SUSE products can be selected for inclusion in orcharhino.

-- Select SUSE content for inclusion in orcharhino.
-(See SUSE Subscriptions).
+Select SUSE content for inclusion in orcharhino.
 Once SUSE content has been selected, it will automatically appear in the form of orcharhino products.

 Products, Repositories, and Synchronization¶

 This subsubsection includes step-by-step instructions on how to add arbitrary content to the orcharhino server.
-If you are a SUSE or RHEL customer, and followed the steps for SUSE and Red Hat Enterprise Content above you will already have some orcharhino products.
-In addition it is possible to add your own products with your own (or publicly available) repositories (for example via a link to a public mirror):
+If you are a SUSE or RHEL customer and followed the steps for SUSE and Red Hat Enterprise Linux content above, you will already have some products within orcharhino.
+In addition, it is possible to add your own products with your own private or publicly available repositories (for example via a link to a public mirror):

-- (Optional) Add GPG keys and/or SSL certificates to orcharhino.
-(See Content Credentials and Products).
+(Optional) Add GPG keys and/or SSL certificates to orcharhino.

-- (Optional) Create any sync plans you may want for your products.
-(See Sync Plans).
+(Optional) Create any sync plans you may want for your products.

-- (Optional) Check on the synchronization status of your products.
-(See Sync Status).
+(Optional) Check on the synchronization status of your products.